-If you develop any of these signs you should stop ARCOXIA and talk to your doctor immediately (see What you need to know before you take ARCOXIA section 2): shortness of breath, chest pains, or ankle swelling appear or if they
+If you develop any of these signs you should stop Etoxa and talk to your doctor immediately (see 'What you need to know before you take Etoxa' section 2): - Shortness of breath, chest pains, or ankle swelling appear or if they get worse.

-- get worse - yellowing of the skin and eyes (jaundice) these are signs of liver problems - severe or continual stomach pain or your stools become black an allergic reaction- which can include skin problems such as ulcers or blistering, or swelling of the face, lips, tongue, or throat which may cause difficulty in breathing The frequency of possible side effects listed below is defined using the The frequency of possible space elects affect below it defined using the following convention: Very common (affects more than 1 user in 10)
+Shortness of breath, Criest pains, or affice swelling appear of it they get worse.
+Yellowing of the skin and eyes (jaundice) - these are signs of liver problems.
+Severe or continual stomach pain or your stools become black.
+An allergic reaction- which can include skin problems such as ulcers or blistering, or swelling of the face, lips, tongue, or throat which may cause difficulty in breathing.
+The frequency of possible side effects listed below is defined using the following convention: Very common (affects more than 1 user in 10)

-Common (affects 1 to 10 users in 100) Uncommon (affects 1 to 10 users in
+Common (affects 1 to 10 users in 100) Uncommon (affects 1 to 10 users in 1,000)

-1,000) Rare (affects 1 to 10 users in 10,000) Very rare (affects less than 1 user in 10,000) The following side effects can occur during treatment with ARCOXIA:
+Rare (affects 1 to 10 users in 10,000) Very rare (affects less than 1 user in 10,000).

+The following side effects can occur during treatment with Etoxa: Very Common: (affects more than 1 user in 10)